hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/p2p-host-ip.md

 In this how-to, we'll walk through the following tasks:

  1. [Configure your firewall](#configure-your-firewall) for improved peer-to-peer connectivity.
- 2. [Determine your IP addresses](#determine-your-ip-addresses) so you can configure your router and beacon node.
+ 2. [Determine your IP addresses](#determine-your-ip-addresses) so you can configure your router and Agora node.
  3. [Configure your router](#configure-your-router) for improved peer-to-peer connectivity.
- 4. Configure your beacon node to [broadcast your public IP address](#broadcast-your-public-ip-address).
+ 4. Configure your Agora node to [broadcast your public IP address](#broadcast-your-public-ip-address).
  5. [Verify your node's discoverability](#verify-your-nodes-discoverability) by using a TCP lookup tool.

 Note that **as long as you can complete the [Status checklist](../monitoring/checking-status.md) without error, this isn't required**.
 These are optimizations targeted at power users.